GetmeUK/ContentTools/README.md

 There will be some visual differences for ContentTools in IE9 as I use CSS animations for some of the UI feedback.

 ## Roadmap
-- Complete test suite for library.
+- Complete the test suite for the library.
+- Support for loading additional language translations.